 The Thousand Island Park dates back to 1875 when a Methodist religious camp was started.
 Today it is has grown to a lively summer community where charming cottages are passed down through the generations.

 For a glimpse of living in the past, lazily stroll or bike through, taking the time to admire the Victorian-era cottages and architectural details as you wander the lanes.
-Fine woodwork railings and balusters, intricately cut brackets and gingerbread cut-outs and screen doors are lovingly maintained in a playful mix of colors.
+Fine woodwork railings and balusters, intricately cut brackets and gingerbread cut-outs and screen doors are lovingly maintained in a playful mix of colours.

 …and the Holden Library.